What parameters are CFOs

 Rule 33 of the Central Goods and Services Tax Rules explains the concept of a pure agent as follows.
 A pure agent is a person who-

-• Agrees with the recipient of supply as their pure agent to incur expenditure during the supply of goods or services or both.
+• Enters into a contractual agreement with the recipient of supply as their pure agent to incur expenditure during the supply of goods or services or both.

 • Does not hold nor intend to hold any title to the goods or services or both that have been procured or provided as a pure agent of the recipient of the supply.

-• Does not use such goods or services procured for his interest.
+• Does not use such goods or services procured for their own interest.

-• Receives just the actual amount incurred to procure such goods or services, besides the amount received for the supply provided on the supplier’s account.
+• Receives only the actual amount incurred to procure such goods or services, besides the amount received for the supply provided on the supplier’s own account.

 Examples of a pure agent under GST